Protestantism in the Republic of Ireland: Impact

 Between 1922-1923, emigration consisted of not just families, but also young individuals.
 In the period between 1926–1936, a greater proportion of young Protestants between the ages of 10–24 years old appear to have emigrated from the Free State compared to older Protestants.
-The decrease in the number of Protestants resulted in an even greater proportion of Catholics and thus the culture associated with it, furthering Protestant marginalisation and giving the perception of Catholic triumphalism.
+The decrease in the number of Protestants resulted in an even greater proportion of Roman Catholics and thus the culture associated with it, furthering Protestant marginalisation and giving the perception of Catholic triumphalism.
 The coverage of the 1936 census results by The Irish News in 1939 was later reprinted by the Ulster Unionist Council as vindication for their belief of what would happen to Irish Protestants as a whole in a united Ireland under home rule.

 Areas where the Protestant minority was strongest tended to see the least decline, primary examples being the three Ulster counties that became part of the Free State: Cavan, Donegal, and Monaghan.
 Meanwhile, urban centres and military towns saw the greatest decrease.
 This helped contribute to a greater concentration of Protestants in Northern Ireland.

 This emigration affected the Free State economy as Protestants formed a significant part of its commercial and cultural activities.